gabrielorce/mlbookcamp-code/course-zoomcamp/cohorts/2022/midterm_project/readme.md

 The dataset contains the sign and symptom data of newly diabetic or would be diabetic patients.
 We will use this dataset to train a model that will predict the probabilty of a person having diabetes.

+This project uses BentoML.
+BentoML allows you to create Machine Learning services that are ready to deploy and scale.

-The notebook uses the above link directly, but the same csv file is available in the data folder.
+The notebook contains the analysis of the variables and the testing of the different potential models.
+It calls the dataset from the above link directly, but the same csv file is available in the data folder.

-When we execute train.py, the model is created.
-The BentoML model tag is printed as an output.
+The file train.py creates the model that was found to be best for the job.
+Once it is executed, it prints out the BentoML model tag as part of its output.
 The prediction service can then utilize this model.

 ---